New Hartford is the New Hartford

 May 18, 2008

 [December 2012 Update: Wow, this is a weird page to revisit.
 Jerram was the second winery I’d ever visited – in my life.
-I remember being so wide-eyed and excited about the whole wine trial thing that I first learned about during this visit.
+I remember being so wide-eyed and excited about the whole wine trail thing that I first learned about during this visit.
 So I went home, sat down, and pretty much copy and pasted most of the stuff for this page – which is really weird and rare for CMTQ.
-I’ve been back to Jerram several more times, as quite frankly, It’s on the way to other, better wineries.
+I’ve been back to Jerram several more times since my initial visit.
 I’ve had some very odd experiences there; seemingly more and more strange with each visit.
-Perhaps it’s just me, but it seems quite clear to me that they do not appreciate those of us with kids in tow – even super well-behaved ones.
+Perhaps it’s just me, but it seems quite clear to me that they do not appreciate those of us with kids in tow – even very well-behaved ones.
 Which I understand.
-Well, it’s not like I’d be going back for the wine anyway.]
+I guess.]

-I’ve been wanting to use this title or a variant for a year now.
-But there isn’t much in New Hartford; which is not to say it’s not a perfectly lovely New Englandy little town out on Route 44 (A road with quintessential New England towns all the way from Avon to Salisbury).
+I’ve been wanting to use the above title or a variant for a year now.
+But there isn’t much in New Hartford; which is not to say it’s not a perfectly lovely New Englandy little town out on Route 44 (A road with lovely littlel New Englandy towns all the way from Avon to Salisbury).
 It’s just sort of funny to me that Hartford is always trying to reinvent itself and comes up with one dumb slogan after another.
-So I figured I’d come up with a dumb slogan for New Hartford – a town that couldn’t be further from “old” Hartford if it were on Jupiter.
+So I figured I’d come up with a dumb slogan for New Hartford – a town that couldn’t be further from “old” Hartford if it was on Jupiter.

 Marechal Foch (pronounced “mar-esh-shall-fosh”), is an inter-specific hybrid red wine grape variety.
 It was named after the French marshal Ferdinand Foch (1851-1929), who played an important role in the negotiation of the armistice terms during the closing of the First World War – but having a wine grape named after him surpassed any war honors he ever received.